ibm-cloud-docs/codeengine/cmd-args.md

 # Defining commands and arguments for your {{site.data.keyword.codeengineshort}} workloads
 {: #cmd-args}

-When you create a container image, you can define commands and arguments for your job or application to use at run time.
+When you create a container image for your {{site.data.keyword.codeenginefull}} workloads, you can define commands and arguments for your job or application to use at run time.
 {: shortdesc}

 Container images include two pieces of metadata that tell the container runtime what command, inside the image to run when the container is created.
 These metadata fields are called `Entrypoint` and `Command`.
 For those users who are familiar with Dockerfile, the fields equate to the `ENTRYPOINT` and `CMD` commands.
 These two fields contain arrays of strings that are combined to create the command line that is used when you run your container.